Welcome To Valley Of The Moon

 The monthly meeting of The George Phar Legler Society, which governs Valley of the Moon.
-This meeting happens on the first Saturday of the month and is usually held at Valley of the Moon.
+This meeting usually happens on the first Saturday of the month at Valley of the Moon.
 Contact email@example.com for exact details.
 All those who wish to assist Valley of the Moon with long term planning, event coordination, or fundraising should attend.
 This is a public meeting and all are welcome.
 We welcome families, teens, elders and the differently able.

 GENERAL HOURS OF OPERATION